 For the first time ever, Travis and I didn’t travel for the Christmas holiday.
 We didn’t spend our last days leading up to it by hectically battling crowds of frantic shoppers.
-We didn’t spend countless hours browsing racks of cliché gift ideas, walking away with no idea what to get our family members, but ultimately trudging back just to throw something in the cart.
+We didn’t spend countless hours browsing racks of generic gift ideas, walking away with no idea what to get our family members, but ultimately trudging back just to throw something in the cart.
 We didn’t spend hundreds on gas and use extra vacation days to drive across multiple states to be with family for a single day, only to have to turn around and leave the next day.
-Instead, we spent our first Swiss Christmas together at home.
+Instead, we spent our first Christmas in Switzerland together at home.

 It came without ribbons.
 It came without tags.
 It came without packages, boxes, or bags.
 Maybe Christmas doesn’t come from a store.
 Maybe Christmas – means a little bit more.The Grinch

-I marveled at the vibrant swirls of pink and purple as they melded into pale shades of blue, then headed back to bed to sleep in until – whenever we felt like it.
+I marveled at the vibrant swirls of pink and purple as they melded into pale shades of blue, then headed back to bed to sleep in until – whenever we felt like it!

 When neither of us could stand to remain in bed any longer without coffee, I left Travis to lounge a bit longer while I brewed a pot of joe, foamed milk for our lattes, and grated fresh Lindt chocolate on top.
-With that done, my list of chores for the day was complete!
+With that done, my list of chores for the day was complete.

 I’d been sick for a couple of weeks leading up to Christmas but having nearly finished up a round of antibiotics, was grateful to be finally feeling like my old self again.

 Everyone we know in the States opens Christmas gifts on the morning of the 25th and has Christmas dinner later that day.
-Here, the main celebration is on Christmas Eve.

 Since we hadn’t done any gift shopping at all, the critters now think Carlos & Nicole are the real Santa!